-Brakeyshia R. Samms is an, "Unapologetic Fiscal Policy Wonk," who wants to understand intergovernmental budget and tax policy theory, as it relates to social welfare and housing policy.
+Brakeyshia R. Samms is an, "Unapologetic Fiscal Policy Wonk," engaging in budget and tax policy debates, with the goal of helping all levels of government implement fair policies and abide by sound fiscal practices.
+She is building a research and career portfolio around fiscal policy, housing policy, and the intersection of philosophy and social policy.
 The main theme she plans to investigate is the effect of these policies on poverty and inequality in the United States.

 Before working in D.C., she spent two years in Austin, TX, as a State Policy Fellow with the Center for Public Policy Priorities (CPPP), through the Center on Budget and Policy Priorities’ post-graduate fellowship program.
 At CPPP, she conducted research, published reports, and presented legislative testimony on Texas’ budget and tax policies.
 In addition, she was the lead organizer for Texas Forward, a coalition of over 70 organizations that advocated for fair budget and tax policies in Texas.